wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 9. Instead of reaching DynamoDB directly, AWS has created <strong>DAX (DynamoDB Accelerator) agents</strong> installed on client servers to reach an in-memory cache in front of DynamoDB, like Redis.

-    For an additional monthly cost, rather than using a direct SQL query, data can be optionally be imported into a dataset that uses SPICE (Super-fast, Parallel, In-memory Calculation Engine) allocated for use by all users within each region to rapidly perform advanced calculations and serve data.
-Internally, SPICE uses a combination of columnar storage in-memory.

     <a name="Flow_Redshift"></a>

 10. <a href="#Redshift"><img align="right" alt="Analytics_AmazonRedshift.png" width="100" src="https://github.com/burib/aws-simple-icons-for-architecture-diagrams/blob/master/Analytics/Analytics_AmazonRedshift.png?raw=true"><img align="right" width="100" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390285/aws-icons/Amazon-Redshift.png">Amazon Redshift Spectrum</a> is used to create a "data lake" that enables warehouse data, such as joining with data from S3 objects in queries.
 But one has to configure and launch underlying compute infrastructure.